Planning, Research and Organizational Development

 Butte College uses its Multi-year, Integrated Planning System (MIPS) and its annual Planning, Budgeting, and Assessment (PBA) process to maintain its focus on student learning and align its systems to achieve it.

-The Multi-year, Integrated Planning System (MIPS) links the college’s long-term, episodic, and annual planning processes into an integrated system.
-Key inputs into this process are external plans and priorities such as the State Student Success Initiative and the System Strategic Plan for the California Community Colleges, as well as the institutional bedrock from the MIPS.
-System Strategic Plan for the California Community Colleges.
-The college’s Planning and Budget Committee provides institutional oversight for this process.
+The Multi-year, Integrated Planning System (MIPS) links the college's long-term, episodic, and annual planning processes into an integrated system.
+A key input into this process are external plans and priorities such as the State Student Success Initiative federal requirements, and the results of internal and external assessments.
+The college's Planning and Budget Committee reviews MIPS each year and updates it as necessary.
 The MIPS flowchart (diagram) provides a graphical representation of MIPS and a text description of the MIPS components is also available.
 These components include:

 Facilities Master Plan